High School Fleet: Others

-A cat who lives on the Harekazes bridge.
+Isoroku is a cat who lives on the Harekazes bridge.
 He is seemingly immune to the effects of the virus, therefore handling infected rodent-like creatures without problems.

 Media

 Anime

-The anime series, produced by Production IMS, was broadcast in Japan from April 9 to June 25, 2016 and was simulcast by Crunchyroll, Daisuki, and Funimation.
+The anime series, produced by Production IMS, was broadcast in Japan from April 9 to June 25, 2016, and was simulcast by Crunchyroll, Daisuki, and Funimation.
 The series was directed by Yuu Nobuta and written by Reiko Yoshida, with original character designs by Atto and character designs by Naoto Nakamura.
 The opening theme is "High Free Spirits" by TrySail while the ending theme is "Ripple Effect" by Luna Haruna.
-A character song single titled "Watashitachi Kinenbi" (わたしたち記念日) performed by Shiina Natsukawa and Sora Amamiya was released on April 6, 2016.
+A character song single titled "Watashi-tachi Kinenbi" (わたしたち記念日) performed by Shiina Natsukawa and Sora Amamiya was released on April 6, 2016.
 The series is licensed in North America by Aniplex of America.
 The anime has been licensed in the UK by Anime Limited.
 A two-part original video animation project was released between March 31 and May 24, 2017.
 In 2017, scholar Takayoshi Yamamura noted that the series was produced in the collaboration with the JMSDF.
 Yamamura further explained that the series worked with the Kanagawa Provincial Cooperation Office to make a recruiting poster for JSDF members and noted that the JMSDF used their official Twitter account to emphasize their active collaboration, with criticism of them for being "too outspoken."